crys-cross/ethernaut-attacks/README.md

 ### 17 - Recovery

 -   attackRecovery.ts - scripts
--   edit addresess and run attackRecovery.ts to attack.
+-   edit addresess and run attackRecovery.ts to attack to network goerli.
 Lost address may be search with etehrscan or be determined by rpl encoding in solidity.

 ### 18 - Magic Number

+-   attackMAgicNumber.ts - scripts
+-   edit addresess and run attackMAgicNumber.ts to attack to network goerli.

 ### 19 - Alien Codex